Boat Insurance Denial Attorney | Florida

-Read Your Policy with Scrutiny
+Read Your Policy With Scrutiny

-Many people do not understand that insurance policies come in sections.
+not understand that insurance policies come in sections.
 Section A usually tells you what is covered and gives you the explanations on when such things are covered.
 However, section B is usually entitled “EXCEPTIONS” or something similar.
 Section A typically tells you what is covered, while Section B tells you why certain situations are not.
 This is frustrating for boat owners in Florida for many reasons.
 For one, it appears in one part of their policy that the claim has coverage, but then the insurer quotes Section B, telling the owner the claim does not.

 In the above scenario, the insurance company can draw from several “exceptions” stating why they are not covering the claim.
 One common exception is the idea that you had no or bad maintenance, and that is why the vessel sank in Florida.
 Often in this situation, you alone are not going to be able to convince your insurer to change their position on your claim denial.
 If you look at it from the insurer’s standpoint, they do not have to get serious about your claim until you hire a boat insurance denial attorney and file suit.